sph-mn/sph-sc/readme.md

 this way it is possible to match values with =, but alternatively other predicates like custom comparison functions.

 # possible enhancements and ideas
+* sc-gensym to generate unique identifiers in macros
 * rewrite sph-sc in c or sc to reduce dependencies. needs a good scheme parser mainly
 * "scx": c extensions, for example a module system, keyword arguments or anonymous functions
   * module system: exports-form that compiles to nothing; import form that reads export-form and rewrites all unexported identifiers to have internal names. option to add prefix to imported bindings. bindings from preprocessor macros should be handled. alternative: [clang-modules](https://clang.llvm.org/docs/Modules.html)